Traditional Copic Marker blending combinations can add a little bit of depth and dimension but they can not add realism.

 Always remember: real shade is not darker color, shade is desaturated color.

-To create the desaturated colors that Copic does not make, Vanilla Arts Company teaches online Workshops and coloring challenges using the underpainting method.
+To create the desaturated colors that Copic does not make, Vanilla Arts Company teaches Online Workshops and Livestream Coloring challenges using the underpainting method.
 Students learn to layer colors realistically rather than blend.

 Underpainting creates natural colors found in everyday life.